AawaizAli/AawaizAli/README.md

 # I'm Aawaiz Ali!

 ## About Me
-- Currently a junior at FAST NUCES, Karachi, majoring in Computer Science.
+- Junior at FAST NUCES, Karachi, BS Computer Science.
 - Experienced in domains like DSA, Web Development, Graphic Design, and UI/UX.
 - Exploring the field of Machine Learning and Data Science.